Discovering Conservation Laws using Optimal Transport and Manifold Learning: Proposed Manifold Learning Approach

 which depend on the values of the conserved quantities $\mathbf{c} = \{c_1,c_2,\ldots,c_n\}$.
 This set of constraint equations restricts the trajectory to lie in a phase space isosurface $\mathcal X_{\mathbf{c}} \subseteq \mathcal M$ with dimension $d-n$.
 In fact, if any point of a trajectory lies on the isosurface $\mathcal X_{\mathbf{c}}$, then all other points from the trajectory will lie on the same isosurface.

 By studying the variations in shape of these isosurfaces, we are able to directly characterize the space of conserved quantities.
-In particular, consider the manifold $\mathcal C$ formed by the isosurfaces $\mathcal X_{\mathbf{c}}$ in shape space.
-This manifold $\mathcal C$ is parameterized by the conserved quantities $\mathbf{c}$.
+In particular, consider the manifold $\mathcal C$ formed by the isosurfaces $\mathcal X_{\mathbf{c}}$ in shape space.\footnote{We are using the term ``manifold'' here rather loosely.
+While $\mathcal C$ may be a true manifold in many cases, it is also possible for $\mathcal C$ to have non-manifold structure (e.g.\ see our double pendulum experiment in Sec.~\ref{sec:double}).} This manifold $\mathcal C$ is parameterized by the conserved quantities $\mathbf{c}$.
 Therefore, by analyzing $\mathcal C$ using manifold learning, we can extract the conservation laws of the underlying dynamical system.